dikiyforester/good-question/readme.txt

 == Description ==

-Simple plugin to prevent spam bots registration on your site.
+Good Question is a free simple WordPress plugin to stop spam registrations on the site.
-Allows you to create a unique question on the registration form, easy for humans, but not solvable for the bot.
+Allows to create a question on the registration form, easy for humans, but not solvable for the spam bots.
+User must select correct answers, otherwise registration will fail.

-Displays simple choice questions on the registration form.
-User must select all the correct answers, if the user makes a mistake - it will display an error message and registration will fail.
+The best thing of this super simple plugin is that it 100% works!

+The smartest bots that easily pass the Google reCAPTCHA are helpless against the Good Question.
+Just because they don’t know what to do with that.
+Bots are not trained pass the Good Question validation because it’s not so popular as Google reCAPTCHA or other services.

+The Good Question plugin successfully protects WordPress sites from spam registrations since 2013 and up for today.

 Key features of the plugin:

+*   100% effective.
+There are no services to help the bot to answer the abstract question, so they can't pass validation.
-*   Compatible with most WP themes.
+*   Compatible with the most of the WordPress themes, including all AppThemes themes.
-*   Compatible with BuddyPress themes.
-*   Works with WordPress MU SignUp form.
+*   Works with WordPress MU Sign Up form.
 *   Simple and lightweight.
 *   Allow to create your own unique Question and set of Answers.
 *   Allow to edit all CSS properties for Question and each of Answers separately.
 *   Shuffle Answers after each page load.
+*   There is absolutely no difference of which question and how many answers you configure for a good question, just make it easy for your real visitors.
 *   You can set colors or images through CSS properties, instead of simple text answers.